mandranela/dronekit_control/README.md

 |- Checking for new commands
 |- Executing commands
 |- Special commands: skip, clear (queue), pause, resume          <--- TODO
-|- Each command returns a unique callback to verify its success  <--- TODO
+|- Each command returns a unique callback to verify its success
 ```

 reciever.py